-For example, you can talk with your child about what might happen when he cheats:
+For example, you can talk with your child about what might happen when they cheat:

 - It might upset other children.

-- Other people might not trust your child next time she plays with them.
+- Other people might not trust your child the next time your child plays with them.

-- Your child might never find out how well he can do without cheating.
+- Your child might never find out how well they can do without cheating.

-- Your child might get caught.
-How would she feel about that?
+- Your child might ‘get caught’.
+How would they feel about that?

 - Cheating might stop your child from getting better at the game.

-- Your child might start to feel he can’t win or finish a task without cheating.
+- Your child might start to feel they can’t win or finish a task without cheating.

 Getting help when children are cheating

-If cheating continues to be a problem and your child is old enough to understand what she’s doing, you might want to talk with a school counsellor or a psychologist for more help.
+If cheating continues to be a problem and your child is old enough to understand what they’re doing, you might want to talk with a school counsellor, your GP or a psychologist for more help.